 In our case, the wireless network adapter was Intel(R) Pro/Wireless 3945ABG Network Connection, so the command becomes:

 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe restart-netadapter -InterfaceDescription 'Intel(R) Pro/Wireless 3945ABG Network Connection' -Confirm:$false

-You can pin this shortcut to Start Screen and double click as soon as you came around the issue.
-After double clicking, let the system execute the command and reboot the machine.
-This should fix the problem.
+You can pin this shortcut to Start Screen and double click as soon as you come around the issue.
+After double-clicking, let the system execute the command and reboot the machine.
+It should fix the problem.

 Why does my computer keep disconnecting itself from the Wi-Fi?

 There can be two reasons.
 The first is where the router is at fault.
 In this case, you need to create a new SSID and try connecting to it again from your Windows PC.
 The second is where the WIFI adaptor is at fault.
 In this case, you can choose to uninstall the adaptor, let Windows find it again using the Scan for Hardware change menu, and let it install the driver again.
 If at all, you can choose to install the driver manually by downloading it from the OEM website.